City Guide · Last updated 3 June 2026

 How Much Does Rent Cost in La Linea in 2026?

-Here's what you can realistically expect to pay:
+Here is what current listings suggest you can expect to pay:

 Cross-border tip